 Comprehension activities extend beyond "checking" what students remember from reading.
-During instruction, students learn to refer to the book, using both illustrations and text to locate answers to questions.
+During instruction, students learn to refer to the book, using both illustrations and text, to locate answers to questions.
 Students recognize types of responses appropriate to who, what and where formats.
 Question responses may also provide students with a foundation for story retell.
 Activities should be repeated throughout the unit to increase students' skills in multiple areas of comprehension.

-After reading (and rereading) Happy Kwanzaa, use the following comprehension activity.
-Students may respond to questions both orally and in writing.
-Choose the most appropriate format on the basis of each student's skills and needs.
-Level 3 is text-only.
-Level 2 is symbol-supported.
-Level 1 is written in sentence strip format, allowing students to select from multiple choices or one errorless picture choice.
-Use questions to encourage students to retell or summarize the story.
+After reading (and rereading) Happy Kwanzaa, use the comprehension worksheets as a guide to answer questions about the book.
+Choose the most appropriate worksheet on the basis of each student's needs.
+Level 3 worksheet is text only.
+Level 2 worksheet is symbol-supported.
+Level 1 worksheet is written in a sentence strip format, allowing students to select from multiple choices or one errorless picture choice.